Learners are innovative thinkers who are successful, confident, respectful and caring

 Lethbridge School Division Middle Schools are developmentally responsive communities that are connected and relational.

-SCHOOL PHILOSOPHY - Philosophie de l'école
+SCHOOL PHILOSOPHY - Philosophie d'école

 "Gilbert Paterson Middle School provides a learning experience that promotes the development of academic, social and emotional, physical, and artistic attributes unique to early adolescence.
 We are committed to a secure, positive, challenging and exploratory approach in cooperation with parents and community."
 We believe: ALL students are capable of learning.
 All students and staff have the right to learn and work in a safe, nurturing environment that supports their individual strengths and needs.